HelpingAI/HelpingAI-python/docs/api_reference.md

 **Parameters:**

 - `tools` (Optional[Union[List[Dict[str, Any]], List, str]], required): The tools configuration.
 This can be:
-    - `List[Dict[str, Any]]`: A list of tool definitions in the OpenAI tool format, including MCP server configurations.
+    - `List[Dict[str, Any]]`: A list of tool definitions in the standard tool definition format, including MCP server configurations.
     - `List[str]`: A list of built-in tool names (e.g., `"code_interpreter"`, `"web_search"`).
     - `None`: Clears any previously configured tools.